lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 This is referred to as the "hedged" variant of ML-DSA.
 Inclusion of both sources of random can help mitigate against faulty random number generators and side-channel attacks.
 {{FIPS204}} also permits creating deterministic signatures using just the precomputed random data in the signer's private key.
+The same verification algorithm is used to verify both hedged and deterministic signatures, so this choice does not affect interoperability.
 The signer SHOULD NOT use the deterministic variant of ML-DSA on platforms where side-channel attacks are a concern.

+To avoid algorithm substitution attacks, the CMSAlgorithmProtection attribute defined in {{!RFC6211}} SHOULD be included in signed attributes.

 # IANA Considerations